karptonite/geekcache/README.md

 Soft invalidation and queued regeneration
 -----------------------------------------

-You can also use a regenerator to trigger some process to queue regeneration at some other time, so that the user does not have to wait for a slow process to generate data.
+You can also use a regenerator to trigger a process to queue regeneration at some other time, so that the user does not have to wait for a slow process to generate data.
 If you do so, GeekCache will allow you to return stale data to the user while the regenerator executes, as follows.